 However, the landlord cannot ask you to pay an application fee.
 Nor can they ask you about your sexual orientation, what religion you practice or your family status.
 “If the questions feel too personal,” says McIntyre, consider it a red flag and “walk away.”

-Spotting discrimination and using your legal tenants rights?
+Spotting discrimination and using your legal tenant rights?

 It is essential as a renter to understand your provincial tenant rights as well as the Canada-wide human rights.
-For instance, across Canada, it is illegal to refuse a tenant based on: race, colour, ancestry, where you were born, religious beliefs, gender, physical or mental ability, marital or family status, the source of income, sexual orientation and gender identity of expression.
-That means, as soon as a rental unit is open to the public, a landlord must provide an opportunity to every individual without discriminating against any category of person.
+For instance, across Canada, it is illegal to refuse a tenant based on race, colour, ancestry, where you were born, religious beliefs, gender, physical or mental ability, marital or family status, the source of income, sexual orientation and gender identity or expression.
+That means, as soon as a rental unit is open to the public, a landlord must provide an opportunity for every individual without discriminating against any category of person.

 To view your provincial or territorial human rights or to file a complaint if you feel you have been discriminated against, visit the Canadian Human Rights Commission (CHRC) website.